The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

 \subsection{{ HD}\,45184: A system of two close-in Neptunes}

-We gathered a total of 309 high signal-to-noise spectra ($<$S/N$>$ of 221 at 550 nm) of the G1.5 dwarf \object{HD\,45184} during a time span of 11 years (4160 days).
-This results in 178 RV measurements, when the data are binned over 1 hour, that exhibits an average precision of 0.41 \ms considering photon noise and calibration uncertainties.
+We gathered a total of 309 high signal-to-noise spectra ($<$S/N$>$ of 221 at 550\,nm) of the G1.5 dwarf \object{HD\,45184} during a time span of 11 years (4160 days).
+This results in 178 RV measurements, when the data are binned over 1 hour.
+The average precision of the RVs is 0.41\,\ms\ considering only photon noise and calibration uncertainties.
 The raw RV rms is much higher, 4.72\,\ms, which implies that significant signals are present in the data.
-In Fig.~\ref{udry:fig1}, we display the raw RVs and their GLS periodogram, and the \logrhk\,time series.
+In Fig.\,\ref{udry:fig1}, we display the raw RVs and their GLS periodogram, and the \logrhk\ time series.
 We see that a significant magnetic cycle affects \logrhk, with values ranging from -5.00 to -4.86 with a periodicity of 5 years.
-This magnetic cycle is therefore smaller in amplitude than that of the Sun, with a much shorter period.
-To see if significant signals were present in the calcium activity index despite the long-period magnetic cycle, we fitted the \logrhk\,time series with a Keplerian.
-In the residuals, a strong signal at 20 days is present, likely corresponding to the stellar rotation period (see Fig.~\ref{app:figHD45184}).
-This value is fully compatible with the rotation estimated using the \logrhk\,average level \citep[19 days, see Table \ref{table:star} and][]{Mamajek-2008,Noyes-1984}.
+This magnetic cycle is therefore smaller in amplitude and period than the solar cycle, despite the similarities of the derived stellar parameters with those of the Sun.
+To see if significant signals were present in the calcium activity index despite the long-period magnetic cycle, we fitted the \logrhk\ time series with a Keplerian.
+In the residuals, a strong signal at 20 days is present, likely corresponding to the stellar rotation period (see Fig.\,\ref{app:figHD45184}).
+This value is fully compatible with the rotation estimated using the \logrhk\ average level \citep[21.5~days, see Table\,\ref{table:star};][]{Mamajek-2008,Noyes-1984}.